 If the student's financial aid exceeds the total charges each quarter, the student is entitled to a financial aid refund.
 Financial aid refunds are available after the start of each quarter after registration and attendance have been confirmed.
 Pacifica has partnered with Nelnet Business Solutions to provide timely refunds to students.
 Students have the option of receiving refunds through direct deposit or paper checks.
-Students who sign up for direct deposit will receive their refunds within 7-10 business days after the funds are received by the school from the Department of Education.
-For students who do not sign up for direct deposit, a paper check will be mailed directly from Nelnet Business Solutions approximately 14 days after the funds are received by the school.
+Students who sign up for direct deposit will receive their refunds within 7-10 business days after the school receives the funds from the Department of Education.
+For students who do not sign up for direct deposit, a paper check will be mailed directly from Nelnet Business Solutions approximately 14 days after the school receives the funds.